Date of Degree

 Copyright 2010 David John Lynch

 Lynch, David John.
-"An analysis of the role of glucan-binding proteins in Streptococcus mutans biofilm architecture and caries development." dissertation, University of Iowa, 2010.
+"An analysis of the role of glucan-binding proteins in Streptococcus mutans biofilm architecture and caries development."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.